saucisson/ardoises/README.md

 ## What is Ardoises?

-Ardoises is a platform dedicated to formal modeling and verification. that runs as a service at https://ardoises.ovh.
+Ardoises is a platform dedicated to formal modeling and verification, that runs as a service at https://ardoises.ovh.
 It differs from other (meta)modeling tools and platforms in several ways: